The Autumn Budget is looming, triggering fears that tax-free pension cash could be in the firing line in the Chancellor’s hunt for savings.

 1) What will you do with the money?

-There’s little point taking your 25% tax-free lump sum out of your pension just for it to sit in a savings account, as over long term periods cash savings are likely to be eroded by inflation.
+There’s little point in taking your 25% tax-free lump sum out of your pension just for it to sit in a savings account, as over long-term periods cash savings are likely to be eroded by inflation.
 If you invest this money outside your pension, you may have to pay Capital Gains Tax (CGT) on investment growth and tax on dividend income.
 It’s therefore a good idea to have a clear plan as to what you’ll do with it, whether that’s using it to pay down your mortgage or to cover everyday living expenses.
 Find out more about options for your tax-free cash in our article What’s the best way to use my 25% pension tax-free cash?

 Bear in mind that there are rules which prevent you taking your 25% tax-free lump sum cash and paying it into another pension – if you do this there could be both tax consequences and extra charges to pay.